xmppjs/xmpp.js/examples/cluster/README.md

-node-xmpp-component cluster example
+cluster example
 ===================================

 > A single instance of Node/ios.js runs in a single thread.
-To take advantage of multi-core systems the user will sometimes want to launch a cluster of Node processes to handle the load.
+To take advantage of multi-core systems the user will sometimes want to launch a cluster of processes to handle the load.

 See
 * [Node.js cluster](http://nodejs.org/api/cluster.html)